 Dry nappies.
 Ideally air dry but if you tumble only do this on low.
 Click here for full details of how to dry your nappies.

 During the day, every 2½ - 4 hours, depending on baby's age and how heavy a wetter they are, but always straight after a poo.
 At night, if you add extra absorbency, the baby can stay in the same nappy for 12 hours or more (unless they poo).

-Despite the advertisers' claims, most rashing has nothing to do with wetness.
+Despite the advertisers' claims, most rashes have nothing to do with wetness.
 Most babies are not bothered by a wet nappy at all, although some find it itchy when teething.
 Research shows that the type of nappy used is irrelevant as a cause of nappy rash, as this arises when stale urine comes into contact with the bacteria in poo, producing ammonia.
-A child using real nappies may be less likely to have nappy rash, simply because the parents are usually more aware of proper cleaning of the whole nappy area.
+A child using cloth nappies may be less likely to have nappy rash, simply because the parents are usually more aware of proper cleaning of the whole nappy area.

 Note that not all rashes are nappy rash - if you are not sure, it is almost certainly NOT nappy rash.
 You will know it if/when you see it.
 A bit of redness may be an early sign, if left uncleaned, but is not in itself nappy rash.
-Consider other causes of rashing as well, such as sensitivity to washing powder, sweat rashes or thrush.
-Talk to your advisor if you have any concerns.
+Consider other causes of rashes as well, such as sensitivity to washing powder, allergies, sweat rashes or thrush.

 You can use cotton wool, packs of disposable wipes or reusable cloth wipes.
 Reusable cloth wipes are very environmentally friendly and cost nothing after initial purchase.
 They just go in the bucket with the dirty nappy.
 Also, unlike commercial wipes, you can control what you put on baby's bottom.